The School Building Leader Advanced Certificate

 The Comprehensive Examination is based upon the ELCC Leadership standards.
 It partially parallels the format of portions of the New York State SBL Assessment.
 All or a majority of ELCC Leadership standards are addressed in the exam.
 The examination is divided into two types of tasks: Extended Performance Task, and Constructed Responses.
 For each Extended Performance Task (EPT), there will be a series of documents provided that relate to a school situation described.
 Students should read all documents carefully and respond to each of the questions at the end of the task completely on a laptop or tablet device.
 Responses should be in an essay form integrating all the elements of each question.
 Students may also use bullets but should be sure to fully explain all answers.
 Students should use Word in 11 or 12 point type and should label each question.
 Students should keep questions in the order appearing in the examination questions in Blackboard.
 A typical response would be 600-800 words, single spaced is preferred.
 Each EPT will be allotted a maximum of 90 minutes for completion.
 Students should typically complete this task in approximately 60-80 minutes.
 There are two EPT’s in the Comprehensive Examination, and three shorter Constructed Response items.

 The Constructed Response questions are shorter in length and time is allotted to a maximum of 60 minutes.
 Some questions may be shorter or longer.
 These questions may provide several shorter documents or simply a school situation.
 Questions will relate to the situation.
 A typical response will be 200-300 words.
 Students should select TWO of the 3 Constructed Response Questions.

 The Comprehensive Examination includes the following:

-The Comprehensive Examination in Educational Leadership will be scored as either Pass, or Fail.
-The examination will be scored within 2-4 weeks of the administration.
-The professor or other College representative will contact each student by e-mail indicating the status of the score on the examination.
+The exam will be scored as either Pass, or Fail.
+The examination will be typically scored within 2-4 weeks of the administration.
+The professor or other program representative will contact the student by e-mail indicating the status of the examination.